yesdeepakmittal/COVID19-Pandemic-in-India/README.md

 - run application using `streamlit run app.py`
 - Check your application in the browser at `http://localhost:8501`

+## Docker Image
+The Docker image is available at [DockerHub](https://hub.docker.com/r/yesdeepakmittal/covid19-pandemic-in-india).
+This image gets automatically updated for every `push` or `pull_request` to this repository using GitHub Actions.

 ## Overview

 <div><img src="img/2.png" alt="" width="700" height="500"></div>